 After successfully completing the curriculum and the suiting process from Dress for Success, Carla’s Closet will provide support fo...Read More

-The primary focus of This Woman’s Work (TWW) is to provide low cost training for participants in our programs.
-TWW has identified many up-and-coming-fields where there is high-growth, high-demand and good living wage opportunities.
+The primary focus of This Woman’s Work (TWW) is to provide low-cost training for participants in our programs.
+TWW has identified many up-and-coming-fields where there are high-growth, high-demand, and good living wage opportunities.